formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 ![Configure VPC](./img/cf-create-parameter-vpc-stackname.png)

-Optional: The name of the FormKiQ VPC CloudFormation stack (currently used for both Typesense and OpenSearch).
-You will need to deploy the link:#vpc-cloudformation[VPC CloudFormation] in order to have a VPC Stack Name to provide here.
-We recommend that you create this main FormKiQ stack first, and then run the VPC stack, before finally updating the main stack with the VPC Stack Name.
+The name of the CloudFormation VPC stack that can be created after the initial FormKiQ install, using the add-on <a href="/docs/getting-started/quick-start#create-vpc">CloudFormation template for VPC</a>.
+Some services such as Typesense, Tesseract, and OpenSearch require a VPC.
+Only required if you are using any of these services; otherwise, this can remain empty.

 Keep selecting `Next` until you get to the last `Submit Create Stack` page.
 Once you've checked the checkboxes, you can click `Submit` to being the stack creation.